Regularity Normalization: Neuroscience-Inspired Unsupervised Attention across Neural Network Layers: Demonstration: the unsupervised attention mechanism as a probing tool

-In this section, we provide a tutorial of how UAM can be applied to understand how UAM route relevant information during the learning process.
-We trained two types of deep networks on the simple image classification problem with MNIST.
+In this section, we provide a tutorial of how the unsupervised attention mechanism can be applied to understand how neural networks route relevant information during the learning process.
+We train two types of deep networks on the simple image classification problem with MNIST.
 In both experiments, training, validation and testing sets are shuffled into 55000, 5000, and 10000 cases.
 Batch size is set to 128.
 For optimization, stochastic gradient decent is used with learning rate $0.01$ and momentum set to be $0.9$.
-In both cases, we trained the task to mastery (over 97\%) for vanilla feedforward and recurrent neural networks over 10 epochs.
-We record the change of the minimum description length (computed incrementally from the optimal universal code in Eq. \ref{eq:nnms}) of each layer over the entire training time.
+In both cases, we train the task to mastery (over 97\%) for the vanilla feedforward and recurrent neural networks over 10 epochs.
+We record the change of the approximated minimum description length COMP (computed incrementally from the optimal universal code in Eq. \ref{eq:nnms}) of each layer over the entire training time (time stamped by batches).